Chua Tian Chang: Legal issues

-In 2012, Tian Chua was arrested at the Bersih 3.0 rally and was later detained of committing an offense of trespassing Police Training Centre (PULAPOL), a "Restricted Area".
-He was then charged, convicted and sentenced by the Sessions Court in 2014 to one-month's imprisonment and a RM1,000 fine for refusing a police order to leave the PULAPOL.
-After five years fighting for his case in the High Court and the Court of Appeal, he finally withdrew his appeal and was sent to jail in 2017.
+In 2012, Chua was arrested at the Bersih 3.0 rally and accused of trespassing at the Police Training Centre (Pulapol).
+He was then charged, convicted and sentenced by the Sessions Court in 2014 to one-month's imprisonment and a RM1,000 fine for refusing a police order to leave the Pulapol.
+He served his sentence in 2017 following a failed appeals process.